d4c5d1e0/hcaptcha/README.md

 - Hashed: **true**
 ### 3002
 - Result: `Number`
-- Value: Lenght of all window function (not sure lol)
+- Value: Length of all window function (not sure lol)
 - Hashed: **false**